Mundaú Lagoon

 Besides Maceió, two other municipalities are located on its edge, the little towns of Santa Luzia do Norte and Coqueiro Seco.

+Pollution problems

 The natural environment of Mundaú Lagoon is affected by pollution problems, mainly due to urban sewage dispensing along its shore close to downtown Maceió.
 This compromises the communities who makes a living from the fishing on the lagoon.

 This is not the only pollution problem surrounding Maceió.
 The Riacho Salgadinho is also the destination for most of the sewage system in Maceió downtown.
 In the past years, several politicians have made promises of putting sewage treatment stations to alleviate the problems caused by the pollution during the rainy season, but limited progress has been made.

+Recently a new threat has arisen to the ecosystem of the Mundaú lagoon, the mining of rock salt by Braskem company.